felleg/felleg.gitlab.io-backup/content/reads/read-72-dopamine-nation.md

 - my amount of time wasted on Newgrounds, YouTube, and the likes
 - my amount of time listening to Spotify and [creating playlists](/spotify)

+Thanks to my parents for teaching me about the importance to leave addictive substances alone, I have steered clear of alcohol, cigarettes and even coffee for most of my life, knowing that my tendency to get addicted to anything surely would get the best of me when it came to actual addictive substances.
+I'm far from perfect, though.
+Pornography and sex have been a struggle for most of my life, and I am only now beginning to learn how to live without compulsive overconsumption.
+Cannabis use is now the slippery slope I am finding myself battling
+against: I tested
+its limits, I found it a purpose in my life, and even though I believe my consumption is not harmful to myself or others, that I could "quit at any time" as any addict would say, I can't help but wonder, am I once again trading an addiction for another?

+This was a slightly scary read for me, because I didn't know how much of a light it would shed on some of my deeply rooted personal issues.
+Even though I'm embarrassed to write about these things and fear about how they might be received, I choose to do so because I want to practice one of the core ideas from *Dopamine Nation*, which is **radical honesty**.
+In particular, two quotes come to my mind mind as I write these lines:

+- "What would you be giving up if you stopped **that** behavior?
+What is one step you can take to change **that** behavior?" (p.
+181)
+- "I am responsible." (p.
+187)

+I am responsible for *my* well-being.
+I know that these substances and bad habits bring me more harm than good.
+Thanks to the book, I now have a powerful image to motivate me to do things differently:

+> Pleasure and pain work like a balance.
+The balance does not
+> want to be tipped for very long to one side or another.
+Hence, every
+> time the balance tips toward pleasure, powerful self-regulating
+> mechanisms kick into action to bring it level again.
+These
+> self-regulating mechanisms do not require conscious thought or an act
+> of will.
+They just happen, like a reflex.
+>
+> (p.
+50)

+The goal is to find ways to press on the pain side of the balance, so that it can tip back into pleasure naturally.
+This is why going to the gym and exercising are now defining parts of my identity: as much as it hurts to work out, everything feels better afterwards.

+I know that abstinence is the real, long term solution to any addiction problem.
+I have done it once with pornography, and this convinces me that it can be done again with cannabis.
+What I enjoyed from my read was that it taught me about the power of radical honesty, with can turn destructive shame into prosocial shame.
+By being honest, we foster acceptance rather than isolation, because despite our individual uniqueness, our experiences might be more similar than we initially think.
+Fortunately for us, the warmth of this social acceptance is much longer lasting than any high we might come across.
+It's a slow burn for sure, but I believe it will always be worth it.

 {{< myrating rating="👍" >}}

 ---